After college, our parents expect us to land a job and then earn money — decent money:

 Cars and houses:

 If you live in a city and you can’t afford a car, that’s okay.
 Use the public transit instead.
 Same with house: Rent.
 I have nothing against owning cars and houses (I may have one in the future).
-My point is, if you loan to acquire these things, you’ll end up working hard to earn more money.
+My point is, if you apply for a loan to acquire these things, you’ll end up working hard to earn more money.
 You’ll lose focus on what really matters in your life.

 (NOTE: The right decision depends on your situation.
 Don’t follow me if you find it impractical).